ThreatResponse/threatresponse-bsides/slides.rst

     Cloud custodian is a rule engine for evaluation custom policies.

-    It covers a lot of the aws surface area: ~60 services and resources, ~160 actions
+    It covers a lot of the aws surface area: ~60 services and resources, ~160 actions.

+    Stateless

     Made public back in feb and still has frequent updates.